multi-cloud-training/Hands-on-Multi-Cloud-for-Developers/Multi-Cloud Testing/README.md

-# Multi-Cloud Open DC/OS on AWS with Terraform
+# Multi-Cloud Testing on AWS and Azure with Terraform

 # AWS and Azure

 Requirements